 How does ChexSystems work?

-You can see why it can be difficult to successfully apply for a checking account if you’re in their system.
+You can see why it can be difficult to successfully apply for checking and savings accounts if you’re in their system.
 The standard term for this is accounts that were closed “for cause”.
 The term “for cause” can encompass any number of things, including:

 - False information provided on the account.